BetonQuest/BetonQuest/docs/Documentation/Features/NPCs.md

   - Npcs
 ---

-NPCs are an essential part of every RPG for player ingame interaction.
+NPCs are an essential part of every RPG for player ingame interactions.
-In BetonQuest NPCs can be used to start conversations or act as a means for player interactions in various ways, as shown in the [`Scripting`](../../Documentation/Scripting/About-Scripting.md) and [`Visual Effects`](/Documentation/Visual-Effects/NPC-Effects/NPC-Hiding/) section of the documentation.
+In BetonQuest, NPCs can be used to start conversations or act as a means for player interactions in various ways, as shown in the [`Scripting`](../../Documentation/Scripting/About-Scripting.md) and [`Visual Effects`](/Documentation/Visual-Effects/NPC-Effects/NPC-Hiding/) section of the documentation.